ImperialCollegeLondon/ReCoDE-HMMs-for-the-discovery-of-behavioural-states/README.md

 In the folder src there is a jupyter notebook called notebook_answers.ipynb.
 This notebook contains the answers to parts of the notebook where you need to write your own code.

-Once you've cloned the repo and installed the dependencies, open the first notebook as highlighted by ** in the project structure below
+Once you've cloned the repo and installed the dependencies, open the first notebook as highlighted by the arrow in the structure below.

 ## Project Structure